Cell C creditors hire bank and lawyers to lobby for Telkom takeover

 A takeover by Telkom would return about 86c on the rand to lenders, while banks may have to take a haircut if Cell C goes ahead with a transaction involving local investment company Buffet Group, they said.

-Creditors are also requesting that Cell C’s board act independently from majority shareholder Blue Label Telecoms, the people said.
+Creditors are also requesting that Cell C’s board act independently from its largest shareholder Blue Label Telecoms, the people said.

 “The board is continuously approached by various parties and we remain focused on executing our turnaround strategy,” Cell C said in an e-mailed response to questions.